 The relationship starts as a romantic one and once they have established a certain rapport with their victim, they start fleecing them on one pretext or the other.
 Even if the signs of a romance scammer are apparent, the concerned person is so enamored by them that they end up doing as they’re told.
 Sometimes, despite a voice inside their head telling them that something doesn’t add up.

-While sharing her story with NBC News, Chicago area resident, Joyce, who lost $200 million to a scamster, says of romance scammer tactics: “I can’t explain it.
+While sharing her story with NBC News, Chicago area resident Joyce, who lost $200 million to a fraud posing as a romantic interest, says of romance scammer tactics: “I can’t explain it.
 You’re just kind of brainwashed.
 They talk to you so lovingly that you can’t believe they’d scam you.
 It’s like you are walking around with blinders on.”
+You’re so smothered by the WhatsApp scammer love messages and words of assurance that doubting the intention of the other person seems too wrong, too cynical.

 As is apparent from Joyce’s words, these people are so good at what they do that their victims tend to overlook certain glaring red flags and fall into their trap.
 But the question remains: how can you tell if someone is a romance scammer?
 To safeguard yourself from such a risk, keep an eye out for these tell-tale signs of a romance scammer: